Jeffotter/Jeffotter/README.md

 ### ADAS COG SCORE PREDICTION  <br>
 Description: In work I did for the UCSF Brain Lab found here https://github.com/darenma/unet2021 we predicted ADAS Cog a memory exam given to patients to diagnose their cognative decline from 3D MRI volumes.
-This wa done with a dual semantic segmentations unet to predict both matter types and Desikan Killany brain atlas parts.
+This was done with a dual semantic segmentations unet to predict both matter types and Desikan Killany brain atlas parts.
 Using these data pipeline I also predicted the Adas Cog score.
 Below is the results from one of the segmentation pipelines <br>
 Libraries Used: Pytorch, torchIO, Pytorch Lightning, Plotly, Sklearn <br>

 | Parcellation | Raw MRIs